 The Colorado Secretary of State is an elected office position that handles a variety of filing, registration, and administration duties.
-The Colorado Department of State is responsible for ensuring the integrity of elections, collecting and making accessible important public records, and enhancing the state's commerce.
+The Colorado Department of State is responsible for ensuring the integrity of elections, collecting and making accessible important public records, and enhancing the state’s commerce.
 Some of the department’s notable duties are registering new businesses and trade names, handling amendments, determining filing fees, keeping track of foreign LLCs and corporations operating in the state, and maintaining a list of commercial registered agents and many other business filings.